Stepping Into the Future: How to Conduct an Effective Virtual Meeting

 It's beneficial to establish ground rules to ensure everyone is on the same page.
 Here are some common guidelines:

-The Do’s And Don'ts of Virtual Meeting Etiquette
+The Do’s and Don'ts of Virtual Meeting Etiquette

 The Do's include active engagement, clear communication, and maintaining a professional demeanor.
 Dress appropriately, use professional language, and stay focused on the meeting.